RadioAstronomySoftwareGroup/pyuvdata/README.md

 If you use anaconda or another package manager you might prefer to first install the dependencies as described in [Dependencies](#dependencies).

-To install without dependencies, run `pip install --no-deps`
+To install without dependencies, run `pip install --no-deps .`

 To compile the binary extension modules such that you can successfully run `import pyuvdata` from the top-level directory of your Git checkout, run: